5-year-old boy prepares own obituary before dying of cancer

 With the help of his parents, Garrett prepared his own obituary to tell the world just what kind of a kid he was.
 He was diagnosed with cancer nine months ago and died last Friday.

-"What really bothered me was he always asked, 'Why am I always sick?'" said Emilie Matthias, his mother.
+"What really bothered me was he always asked, 'Why am I always sick?'" his mother, Emilie Matthias, said.

 Those were words that broke Ryan and Emilie Matthias' heart for nearly a year.